ETHZ-RobotX/SuperMegaBot/docs/rss-tutorials/state_estimation_tutorial_preparations.md

 * geometry_msgs.msg.TransformStamped
 * os
 * time
+(after a ros-install all should be present with Python3)

 Try to run the visualizer node with all options enabled, using the following command:
 ```bash